bluekitchen/btstack/doc/manual/docs/gatt_services.md

 BTstack allows to implement and use GATT Services in a modular way.

-To use an already implemented GATT Service, you only have to add it to your application's GATT file with:
+To use an already implemented GATT Service Server, you only have to add it to your application's GATT file with:

   - `#import <service_name.gatt>` for .gatt files located in *src/ble/gatt-service*